janosch314/GWFish/docs/source/tutorials/tutorial_170817.md

 <!-- TODO remove redshift! -->

-where the values are approximately the [best fit estimates for GW170817](https://doi.org/10.1103/PhysRevX.9.011001), except for the distance, which has been decupled.
+where the values are approximately the [best fit estimates for GW170817](https://doi.org/10.1103/PhysRevX.9.011001), except for the distance, which has been decupled in order to make it a more plausible estimate for a typical neutron star binary.

 ```{admonition} Why do we multiply by an array?